Area studies: Controversy within the field

 Since their inception, area studies have been subject to criticism—including by area specialists themselves.
 Many of them alleged that because area studies were connected to the Cold War agendas of the CIA, the FBI, and other intelligence and military agencies, participating in such programs was tantamount to serving as an agent of the state.
 Some argue that there is the notion that U.S. concerns and research priorities will define the intellectual terrain of area studies.
-Others insisted, however, that once they were established on university campuses, area studies began to encompass a much broader and deeper intellectual agenda than the one foreseen by government agencies, thus not American centric.
+Others insisted, however, that once they were established on university campuses, area studies began to encompass a much broader and deeper intellectual agenda than the one foreseen by government agencies, thus not American-centric.

 Arguably, one of the greatest threats to the area studies project was the rise of rational choice theory in political science and economics.
 To mock one of the most outspoken rational choice theory critics, Japan scholar Chalmers Johnson asked: Why do you need to know Japanese or anything about Japan's history and culture if the methods of rational choice will explain why Japanese politicians and bureaucrats do the things they do?

-Following the demise of the Soviet Union, philanthropic foundations and scientific bureaucracies moved to attenuate their support for area studies, emphasizing instead interregional themes like "development and democracy".
+Following the demise of the Soviet Union, philanthropic foundations and scientific bureaucracies shifted their support away from area studies, instead emphasizing interregional themes such as "development and democracy".
 When the Social Science Research Council and the American Council of Learned Societies, which had long served as the national nexus for raising and administering funds for area studies, underwent their first major restructuring in thirty years, closing down their area committees, scholars interpreted this as a massive signal about the changing research environment.